 While it’s easier for people to shop online, there are certain difficulties like not being able to see the product physically.
 Therefore people have to make their decisions based on the product images and descriptions.
 This makes the work for sellers harder.
 You have to provide the best content for customers so they decide to go with your product than an identical one just right next to yours.

-The packaging is one of the factors that give your product and your brand a sort of legitimacy.
+Packaging is one of the factors that give your product and your brand a sort of legitimacy.
 It will improve your brand trust.
 People see how professional your packaging is and they will order yours, even if the price is a little higher than others.
-This is because they tend to buy from well-established businesses, and they get this feel from how professional is your packaging, logo design, listing quality, etc.
+This is because they tend to buy from well-established businesses, and they get this feel from how professional your packaging is, logo design, listing quality, etc.

 A professionally designed package should include the brand, name of the product, a picture or a drawing of the product, and the model name (if any) on the front side.
-On the back, however, information like instruction to use, how to keep/wash, how this product was made using what materials, any important note the customer should be aware of, a contact method with your as the seller, and everything you think is important should be printed.
+On the back, however, information like instructions to use, how to keep/wash, how this product was made using what materials, any important notes the customer should be aware of, a contact method with you as the seller, and everything you think is important should be printed.

 Also, there are some regulations around the packaging of the products.
 Depending on the material and the overall form of the packaging, there might be some labels and warning stickers requirements to be printed on the back of the box/plastic.
 These regulations are internationally, and not provided by Amazon.
 For example for plastic packaging, or any kind of packaging that includes plastic wraps, a suffocation hazard label should be printed on the packaging as a warning as well as a disclaimer.